fahdmuchammad/Capstone_1_purwadhika/README.md

 room have class, max capacity, occupant(list) have 2 actor (family and admin) admin was super user family only can read
-1. add patient
+1. add patient : add new data patient
-2. add room Hospital
+2. add room Hospital : add new room in hospital
-3. display patient
+3. display patient : show all patient
-4. display room
+4. display room : show all room in hospital include occupant
 5. find patient by name
 6. sort patient by anything
 7. update name new data patient